Tips For Using A Black Canvas

 Tip #4 You Can Use An Already Painted Black Canvas Or Paint A Canvas Black Yourself!

-If you don’t have a black canvas you can always use black gesso over an already white gesso canvas.
+If you don’t have a black canvas you can always paint one black using black gesso or matte black acrylic paint.

 You can find a black acrylic paint that is specifically labeled “matte”.
 Or, my favorite method is to use the Apple Barrel Black because it dries in the matte sheen and flows very nicely to cover an entire canvas.

 Why the matte sheen?
 The matte will allow your colors to pop a bit more especially if you use acrylic paints that have a semi-gloss sheen.

 Tip #5 Use White Transfer Paper Or Chalk